PDO Thread for Lip Lift Treatments

 Fast-forwarding from our plastic surgery history lesson into today we have modern PDO threads, such as the Vsoft LIFT, which deliver a lightweight, durable performance that makes our modern medical miracles such as noninvasive lip lifts possible.
 That’s not all that they are used for, however, as these threads are also employed for:

-• Neocollagenesis stimulation for long-term production of collagen
+• Neocollagenesis stimulation for long-term production of collagen4

 • 29g x 30mm – The most versatile size, this 30mm Vsoft PDO thread lift monofilament is ideal for the lips and the entirety of the rest of the face!
 This can be used for necklace lines, unsightly acne scars, and yes – the Vermillion border.